epfl-ada/ada-2022-project-dadalife/index.md

 There’s a lot to say and see on the previous graph.
 The second feature says a lot about our society; As there are more famous male actors in the revelation movies, you have more chances to be revealed by actors than by actresses.
-Even worse, the median score of the male casting of the RM has a positive weight while the median score of the female casting of the RM has a negative weight !
+Even worse, the median score of the male casting of the RM has a positive weight while the median score of the female casting of the RM has a negative weight!

 The casting’s average score in RM has a relatively large positive weight, so you would be tempted to play with a lot of famous actors.
 But be careful, the ratio of famous actors in the RM has a negative weight so a trade-off has to be made